 \mypara{High-Dimensionality of Output Space} To address this challenge, we firt reduce the dimensionality of the logits i.e., for a choice of $N \ll n $, and then generate the convex hull to be used in the clipping process.
 Let's sample training images $x_j^{\text{train}}$, for $j = 1, \ldots, t$, from the adversarial set $\mathbf{I}$, using sampling the coefficient vectors $\lambda_j^{\text{train}}$ form $[\underline{\lambda}, \overline{\lambda}]$.
 Then the corresponding logits $\vectori(y_j^{\text{train}})$ form a point cloud in $\mathbb{R}^n$.
 This stage aims to train the top $N$ principal directions of cloud, which are stored as columns of the matrix $A = [\vec{a}_0,\ \vec{a}_1,\ \ldots,\ \vec{a}_{N-1}] \in \mathbb{R}^{n \times N}$.

-We utilize this matrix to represent the high dimensional logits $y_j^{\text{train}}$ with a lower dimentional representative $v_j \in \mathbb{R}^N$ where $v_j = A^\top \vectori(y_j^{\text{train}})$.
-Principal Component Analysis is a technique to reduce the dimensionalty, but it does not scale to high dimensional spaces.
-To address this issue, deflation algorithms have been proposed (see Algorithm~\ref{algo:deflation}) that compute principal components iteratively, in order of significance \citep{mackey2008deflation}.
-At each iteration, once the most dominant principal component is identified, the dataset is projected onto the orthogonal complement of that direction—effectively removing its contribution—before computing the next principal direction.
+We employ this matrix to compress the high-dimensional logits $y_j^{\text{train}}$ into a reduced representation $v_j \in \mathbb{R}^N$, defined as $v_j = A^\top \vectori(y_j^{\text{train}})$.
+While Principal Component Analysis (PCA) is the standard tool for dimensionality reduction, its direct application does not scale effectively in very high-dimensional settings.
+To overcome this limitation, deflation-based methods have been developed (Algorithm~\ref{algo:deflation}).
+These algorithms extract principal components one at a time, ordered by significance \citep{mackey2008deflation}.
+After each dominant component is obtained, the dataset is projected onto its orthogonal complement, thereby eliminating its influence before proceeding to the next iteration.

-In this paper, we adopt a learning based deflation algorithm that is presented in Algorithm \ref{algo:deflation}.
-In this algorithm we set the components of the principal direction as trainable parameters and maximize the variance of the dataset in the direction of this vector.
-At each iteration of this algorithm, the optimization to train the principal direction have one global maxima one global minima and $n-2$ saddle points, which $n$ is the dimension of logits $\vectori(y_j^{\text{train}})$ \cite{mackey2008deflation}.
-Therefore, although the training operates in a high-dimensional space, convergence to global maxima is guaranteed.
+In this paper, we employ a learning-based deflation algorithm, outlined in Algorithm \ref{algo:deflation}.
+In this approach, the components of the principal direction are treated as trainable parameters, and the objective is to maximize the variance of the dataset along this direction.
+At each iteration, the optimization problem for learning the principal direction admits one global maximum, one global minimum, and $n-2$ saddle points, where $n$ denotes the dimension of the logits $\vectori(y_j^{\text{train}})$ \cite{mackey2008deflation}.
+Consequently, despite operating in a high-dimensional space, convergence to the global maximum is guaranteed.

 Next we generate the convex hull over the cloud of point of the low dimensional representatives of logit $v_j , j=1,\ldots,t$ and then apply the clipping block.
 Thus, for any unseen $\lambda$ we define,